 Joseph Cooper, Director.
 Mr. Cooper has served as a director of Quoin Inc. since May 2021.
 Mr. Cooper has served as a director of Quoin Ltd. since October 28, 2021.
 He has significant experience in operational, corporate development and general management roles within the pharmaceutical and healthcare industry.
 Since 2012, Mr. Cooper has served as the President of Boulder Cove LC, a pharmaceutical and healthcare consulting company.
 From September 2019 to December 2022, Mr. Cooper served as the Chief of Strategy and Corporate Development for Resonea, Inc., a digital health company.
 From August 2018 to December 2019, Mr. Cooper served as the Chief Business Officer of NuvOx Pharmaceuticals, a clinical stage pharmaceutical company.
-From January 2015 to August 2018, Mr. Cooper served as Chief Financial and Operating Officer for First Place, AZ, a non-profit healthcare services organization.
-From 1996 to 2010, Mr. Cooper served as the Executive Vice President of Corporate and Product Development of Medicis Pharmaceutical Corp.
+From January 2015 to August 2018, Mr. Cooper served as the Executive Vice President of Corporate and Product Development of Medicis Pharmaceutical Corp.
 (NYSE: MRX), a pharmaceutical and medical aesthetics company.
 Since January 2018, Mr. Cooper has served as a director of Sonoran Biosciences, a specialty pharmaceutical company.
 From 2006 to 2007, Mr. Cooper served as a director of Bioenvision (Nasdaq: BIVN) a pharmaceutical company.
 Mr. Cooper holds an MBA from the WP Carey School of Business at Arizona State University and a BA from Northeastern Illinois University.
 We believe Mr. Cooper is qualified to serve on our Board due to his extensive executive and board experience with pharmaceutical and healthcare companies.

 James Culverwell, Director.
 Mr. Culverwell has served as a director of Quoin Inc. since April 2021.
 Mr. Culverwell has served as a director of Quoin Ltd. since October 28, 2021.
 Since May 2013, Mr. Culverwell has served as the Chief Executive Officer and is currently Chairman of the Board of Directors of HOX Therapeutics, a prostate cancer research company.
 In 2005, Mr. Culverwell founded Sudbrook Associates, which provided strategic advice and fund raising services for life science companies.
 From 1992 to 2004, Mr. Culverwell was Senior Vice President and Global Coordinator Healthcare Research at Merrill Lynch.
 From 1982 to 1992, Mr. Culverwell was Director of Healthcare Equity Research at ABN Amro Bank N.V., a private banking company.
 Since February 2022, Mr. Culverwell has served as a director and Audit Committee Chairman of TC BioPharm (Holdings) plc (Nasdaq: TCBP), a cancer treatment development company.
 Since January 2005, Mr. Culverwell has served as a director, Audit Committee Chairman, and member of the Compensation Committee of SafeGuard Biosystems, a high throughput molecular diagnostics company.
 From April 2016 to September 2019, Mr. Culverwell served as a director and Audit Committee Chairman of Amryt Pharma PLC (Nasdaq: AMYT), a commercial-stage biopharmaceutical company.
-From February 2013 to July 2017, Mr. Culverwell served as a director and Audit Committee Chairman of Innocoll AG.
+From February 2013 to July 2017, Mr. Culverwell served as a director and Audit Committee Chairman of Ameryt Pharma PLC (Nasdaq: AMYT), a commercial-stage biopharmaceutical company.
+From February 2013 to July 2017, Mr. Culverwell served as a director and Audit Committee Chairman of Ameryt Pharma of Innocoll AG.
 He received an MSc with honors from the University of Aberdeen.
 We believe Mr. Culverwell is qualified to serve on our Board due to his extensive experience serving on the audit and compensation committees for multiple public and private life sciences and healthcare companies.